-Whereas previously, honey bees were used by farmers for pollinating food crops, increasingly other bee species are being recrutied to help out.
+Whereas previously, honey bees have long been used by farmers for pollinating food crops, increasingly other bee species are also being recruited to help out.

 However, it’s amazing to think that their use as effective and efficient pollinators for the commercial rearing of tomatoes was not discovered until the 1980s!

 Their coats are especially furry.
-This means their coats easily pick up pollen, and transfer it to other plants.
+This means their coats easily collect pollen, and transfer it to other plants.

 In a study investigating raspberry pollination, it was found that their very hairy coats pick up even more pollen than the coats of honey bees (From: Bumblebees Behaviour and Ecology; Prof. Dave Goulson; citing Willmer et al 1994).

 Bumble bees also have long seasons.
 They are among the first of the bee species to emerge in the year, and some species may forage until November.
 They are therefore very important pollinators of early and winter crops.